-A golf outing to the Egypt Valley Country Club-a PGA senior coursewas on the agenda Sunday morning for 80 early arriving attendees.
+A golf outing to the Egypt Valley Country Club-a PGA senior course was on the agenda Sunday morning for 80 early arriving attendees.
 That evening the conference kicked off with a welcome reception at the Gerald R. Ford Presidential Museum.
 Surrounded by exhibits and artifacts from the life of the late President, the museum was an inspiring venue for beginning the "Networking on the Grand."

 Monday morning began with breakfast, followed by the Keynote Speaker: Mary Jane Pories.
-An alumna of the comedy troupe Second City, Pories is an award-wining actor/improviser and writer who
+An alumna of the comedy troupe Second City, Pories is an award-wining actor/improviser founded Fishladder Inc. She uses improvisation to improve teambuilding, communication and creativity, and she emphasized the application of these tools for use in our workplace: